We are Locutus

 What we are not porting

 As we have mentioned before, we are sticking to raw functions and steering clear of things that touch global environment, language constructs or data-types.
 We are not extending built-in natives either.
 While this would aid in assimilating a larger part of a language, past mistakes have led us to decide that these fall outside of Locutus’ scope.
-Other projects are of course welcome to take a stab at it.
+Other projects are of course welcome to take a stab at it, leveraging our MIT licensed sources.

 A community effort